katahiromz/RisohEditor/README.md

 ## NOTICE

-Please avoid to install in "C:\Program Files" or "C:\Program Files (x86)".
+Please avoid installing in "C:\Program Files" or "C:\Program Files (x86)".
 Because its resource compiler (windres) doesn't accept a space character in the file path.

 ## Standardization